kganesh1999/parkinsons_data_analysis/README.md

   Learn K-Means and GMM clustering with optimal number of clusters from the dataset.

-  Use chi-square distribution test to analyze the dependence of cluster membership and parkinson's status.
+  Use chi-square distribution test to analyze the dependence of cluster membership and parkinson's status for both unsupervied learning models.